Your Big Guide To UK Eco-Friendly Toothpaste Brands

 happier plastic free toothpaste in tubes

+Whilst aluminium tubes generally aren’t recyclable in the UK – any residue left inside could contaminate other clean recyclables – you can upcycle metal tubes in clever ways.
 The lid can also be sent back to Happier Beauty, who will wash it, sterilise it and reuse it on future orders.

-As well as being fully recyclable, Happier is also good for your teeth.
+Happier is also good for your teeth.
 Specially formulated for sensitive teeth, it contains papaya enzymes for gentle, natural whitening, vitamin E for gum health, and dentist-approved minerals, including fluoride and hydroxyapatite, to help strengthen enamel.
 And for that all-important fresh breath, Happier uses 4 different types of natural mint plants to get a fresh 100% natural mint flavour.

 Parla